-Revisions shall be shown on the lower left corner of the key sheet in the "Revisions" area.
+Revisions shall be shown in the lower left corner of the key sheet in the "Revisions" area.
 Revisions to strung project sheets shall be listed here, under the respective Financial Project ID.

 A Key Sheet Revisions Block shall be shown on the right side of each component key sheet that shall contain a record of all revisions particular to that sheet.
-It shall list the revision date, the initials of the person responsible for the revision and a brief description of the revision.
+It shall list the revision date and a brief description of the revision.
+These revisions will also be noted in the "Revisions" area.

-If the changes to a key sheet only involve notes in the Revisions area, no entry is made in the Key Sheet Revisions Block at the lower right corner.
-The Key Sheet Revisions Block is only used to record changes other than revisions notes.
+If the changes to a key sheet only involve notes in the "Revisions" area, no entry is made in the Key Sheet Revisions Block in the lower right corner.
+The Key Sheet Revisions Block is only used to record changes other than "Revisions" area notes.